Anomalous decay rate of quasinormal modes in Schwarzschild-dS and Schwarzschild-AdS black holes: Conclusions

 In this work, we considered the Schwarzschild-dS and the Schwarzschild-AdS black hole as backgrounds and we studied the propagation of massive scalar fields through the QNFs by using the pseudospectral Chebyshev method in order to determine if there is an anomalous decay behaviour in the QNMs as it was observed in the asymptotically flat Schwarzschild black hole background.

-The QNMs in the background of a Schwarzschild-dS black hole are characterized by one branch of QNFs which is complex and another one consisting of purely imaginary QNFs.
-The pure imaginary QNFs are generated for small scalar field mass and eventually this branch acquires a real part, and it is worth to mention that to our knowledge, this is the first time that this behaviour has been reported.
-All the frequencies have a negative imaginary part, which means that the propagation of scalar field is stable in this background.
-For the complex branch, the presence of the cosmological constant leads to decrease the real oscillation frequency and to a slower decay \cite{Zhidenko:2003wq}.
-We showed that for the fundamental QNFs there is a slower decay rate when the mass of the scalar field increases for a fixed angular harmonic number $\ell$.
+The QNMs of a massless scalar field in the background of a Schwarzschild-dS black hole are characterized by two families of modes, the photon sphere modes which are complex and the dS modes consisting of purely imaginary QNFs.
+The dS modes are generated for small scalar field mass and eventually this family can acquires a real part when the mass of the scalar field increases, and it is worth to mention that to our knowledge, this is the first time that this behaviour has been reported.
+Both families present frequencies with a negative imaginary part, which means that the propagation of scalar field is stable in this background.

+For the photon sphere modes, the presence of the cosmological constant leads to decrease the real oscillation frequency and to a slower decay \cite{Zhidenko:2003wq}.
+We showed that for the dominant QNFs there is a slower decay rate when the mass of the scalar field increases for a fixed angular harmonic number $\ell$.
 Furthermore, we showed the existence of anomalous decay rate of QNMs, i.e, the absolute values of the imaginary part of the QNFs decay when the angular harmonic numbers increase if the mass of the scalar field is smaller than a critical mass.
-On the contrary they grow when the angular harmonic numbers increase, if the mass of the scalar field is larger than the critical mass and they also increase with the overtone number $n$, for $\ell \geq n$.
-We also showed that the effect of the cosmological constant is to shift the values of the critical masses i.e when the cosmological constant increases the value of the critical mass also increases.
-It is worth to mention here that the critical mass is an interesting quantity, because it shows that it is possible to have a scalar field with a critical mass and the decay rate does not depend on the angular harmonic numbers $\ell$; however, its frequency of oscillation depends on the angular harmonic numbers $\ell$, increasing when $\ell$ increases.
+On the contrary they grow when the angular harmonic numbers increase, if the mass of the scalar field is larger than the critical mass and they also increase with the overtone number $n_{PS}$, for $\ell \geq n_{PS}$.
+We also showed that the effect of the cosmological constant is to shift the values of the critical mass i.e the value of the critical mass increases with the cosmological constant.
+Moreover, by using the WKB method, we found that the critical mass for large $\ell$ is given by $m_c M = \sqrt{(137+18045 \Lambda M^2)/29160}$, for the dominant mode $n_{PS}=0$.
+It is worth to mention here that the critical mass is an interesting quantity, because it shows that it is possible to have a scalar field with a critical mass and the decay rate does not depend appreciably on the angular harmonic numbers $\ell$; however, its frequency of oscillation depends on the angular harmonic numbers $\ell$, increasing when $\ell$ increases.